boaed/MAM-Method-for-Eigenvector-Recovery/README.md

 - `Experiment_varying_rank.py`: This python script is needed for the experiments showing how the errors before and after recovery are affected by the rank of the original matrix **A**
 - `Experiment_varying_sparsity.py`: This python script is needed for the experiments showing how the errors before and after recovery are affected by the sparsity of the original eigenvectors of the matrix **A**
 - `Experiment_varying_rows.py`: A python script needed for the experiments showing how the errors before and after recovery are affected by the number of rows in the $(K,\alpha)$-coherent matrix **M**
+- the additional .sh files were used to run the code on a HPC machine

 ##  Parameters